igorasantos/csv_vlookup/README.md

 # Aim
-Check the records (rows) of csv lookupData in which contains key contained in csv sourceData.
+Check the records (rows) of csv lookupData in which contains key contained in csv sourceData, generating an output (new) file at the end.

 *All the lines with same key in lookupData are captured, but the keys in sourceData must be unique.*

 # Setup requirements
 The following instructions might set up all of the development steps needed to use this script.
 The steps consider a Debian-like system.